LiamWouters/slim/files.md

 # Files
-Here I will list usefull files, inputs that can be played with.
+Here I will list useful files, inputs that can be played with.
 What can be expected as output.

 ### ./input_slim/**kakapo_1_bottleneck.slim**